 Italian Turkey Meatballs in Marinara Sauce is one of the easiest and my favorite weeknight dinner recipes.
+Don't miss my most popular recipe - Meatloaf that will knock your socks off with our favorite Homemade Meatloaf Seasoning.

 This recipe is extra special for me, because I like to use my Grandma's tricks (listed later in the blog) to make an authentic Old-Fashioned Italian Meatballs.